nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-high-availability-nuxeo-cluster-architecture.md

 #### Limitations
 ##### Potential Single Point of Failures
-Two potential single point of failures exist in this architecture: the Elasticsearch server and the database server.
+Two potential single points of failure exist in this architecture: the Elasticsearch server and the database server.

 ###### Database Server
-The database server is the most impacting of the two, as having it fail means not being able to store or retrieve documents anymore.
+The database server is the most impacting of the two; if it fails, you won't able to store or retrieve documents anymore.
 To prevent the database server from becoming a single point of failure, you have several options:

 - Use database replication
 - Use a clusterized database (like Oracle RAC)